Ernst Jung: Opportunist & Philanthropist

 In response, the Jung Foundation has adopted comprehensive measures to face up to Ernst Jung's history, assume responsibility, contribute to further investigation of the period of National Socialism and raise awareness.

-You can find the press release with measures here.
+You can find the press release with measures and the update here.

 You can find more on the history of Ernst Jung here.